zainfathoni/kawalmasjid/README.md

 ## Prisma ORM and Database Connection

 It's up to you which database/DBMS you want to use with the app that supported by Prisma ORM.
 This repo is suited to use either your own MySQL instance or MySQL on PlanetScale.
-But don't use SQLite because it doesn't have `@db.Text` annotation and `model.createMany()` function.
+But we don't use SQLite because it doesn't have `@db.Text` annotation and `model.createMany()` function.

-For example:
+Once you have the database URL connection string from PlanetScale MySQL instance, for example:

 ```sh
 DATABASE_URL='mysql://username:pscale_pw_password@region.connect.psdb.cloud/name?sslaccept=strict'